Moxie (2021)

 This film is very empowering towards women, especially in the society we have today, and from many reviews I have read, before writing my own, I can see a lot of people disliked this film and to me that is not surprising as most of the negative reviews seemed to have been from people who may see their own self in the attitudes towards women in today’s world.

-Although there are many films of a similar genre aimed at feminism and being empowering against sexism, I liked this film the best because it has a message that everyone needs to acknowledge and doesn’t gloss over any issues in our current society that need addressing and changing, particularly with young women.
+Although there are many films of a similar genre that aim to promote feminism and empower women against sexism, I liked this film the best because it conveys a message that everyone needs to acknowledge and doesn’t gloss over any issues in our current society that require addressing and change, particularly for young women.

-I liked this film, and it includes a few people I recognise from other films (such as Josephine Langford), or TV shows as a few starring in this film were also in the new Saved By The Bell Reboot, too.
+I liked this film, and it features a few people I recognize from other films (such as Josephine Langford) or TV shows, as a few actors starring in this film were also in the new Saved By The Bell reboot.

 Check out the trailer below, and give this a watch on Netflix, it is worth it!